legluondunet/MyLittleLutrisScripts/Beneath a Steel Sky/README.md

 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/

-# Lure of the Temptress - extra ScummVM - ScummVM
+# Beneath a Steel Sky - extra ScummVM - ScummVM

 ### Description:
-This script will install "Lure of the Temptress" extra download from  ScummVM for ScummVM.
+This script will install "Beneath a Steel Sky" extra download from  ScummVM for ScummVM.
 Thanks to the people who helped us play this game in the best conditions.